+There are many health benefits about xylitol.
 The addition of xylitol to saline nasal sprays, neti pots, and positive pressure bottles has been shown to make them much more effective at helping to prevent ear infections (otitus media) in children, sinus infections in adults, and asthma and allergies in people of all ages.
 Xylitol helps prevent the harmful bacteria that cause upper respiratory infections from sticking to the tissue, if they can’t stick to the tissue, they can’t cause infection.
 Xylitol helps the body’s natural cleansing process to clear away allergens, asthmatic triggers and harmful bacteria.
 Learn More

 Xylitol is found widely in nature, most of the fruits and vegetables that we eat on a daily basis have small amounts of xylitol.
 For commercial purposes xylitol comes from two sources: corncobs or trees.
 Even though the end resulting product is the same, the process to extract it from these two sources is not.